billwan96/2024_02-Weather_Image_Classification/README.md

 This project focuses on the classification of images depicting various weather conditions.
 The dataset used is the “Multi-class Weather Dataset for Image Classification” (Ajayi, Gbeminiyi, 2018, Mendeley Data, V1, doi: 10.17632/4drtyfjtfy.1).

-A streamlit app is available for uploading photos and doing classification: (https://billwan96-2024-02-weather-image-classification-app-6uhgeg.streamlit.app/)
+A streamlit app is available for uploading photos and running the classification task: (https://billwan96-2024-02-weather-image-classification-app-6uhgeg.streamlit.app/)

 ## Overview
 The project employs PyTorch to implement a Convolutional Neural Network (CNN) model for the classification task.
 The approach to the classification task is threefold: